conradakunga/Blog/_posts/2025-05-17-understanding-managing-nuget-cache-folders.md

     - Nuget
 ---

-In the context of NuGet packages, what happens when you run 'dotnet add package'?
+In the context of [NuGet](https://learn.microsoft.com/en-us/nuget/) packages, what happens when you run `dotnet add package`?

 It depends.